On Decidability and Expressive Power of Fusion Grammars: Decidability Results

-{ The main difference is in the cardinality condition.
-Recall Remark \ref{remark_meaning_of_colours}; we want to say that the evidence path from $v_1$ to $v_2$ contains exactly one hyperedge attached to $v_1$ and exactly one hyperedge attached to $v_2$; this is why we require the cardinality of $\Cond_{C^{\prime\prime}}(v,i_1,i_2)$ be equal to $1$.
-For any other vertex, the evidence path either does not pass through it (then $\Cond_{C^{\prime\prime}}(v,i_1,i_2) = \emptyset$) or it passes through it one time. }
+{ The cardinality condition is different from that in Definition \ref{def_EC1}.
+Recall Remark \ref{remark_meaning_of_colours}: we want to say that the evidence path from $v_1$ to $v_2$ starts at $v_1$ and thus contains exactly one hyperedge attached to $v_1$; similarly, it finishes at $v_2$ and hence contains exactly one hyperedge attached to $v_2$.
+This motivates the cardinality condition-2.
+For any other vertex, the evidence path passes through it at most once, as in Definition \ref{def_EC1}, so $\vert \Cond_{C^{\prime\prime}}(v,i_1,i_2) \vert$ equals either $0$ or $2$. }